moggers87/proog/README.rst

 ------------------------

-Salmon has a very limited scope, as well as a requirement to be *mostly* backwards compatible with Lamon.
-It's been designed to sit behind another mail server (like Postfix), which deals with all the tricky business of attempting redilvery and filtering out bad clients.
+Salmon has a very limited scope, as well as a requirement to be *mostly* backwards compatible with Lamson.
+It's been designed to sit behind another mail server (like Postfix), which deals with all the tricky business of attempting redelivery and filtering out bad clients.

 Things I'd like to be able to with Proog that would be impossible with Salmon:

 * Respond negatively to a client based on their ``MAIL FROM`` or ``RCPT TO`` before they've had a chance to send ``DATA``
-* Be publically facing, with TLS support and authentication
+* Be publicly facing, with TLS support and authentication
-* Implement all the nessessary features to be a relay
+* Implement all the necessary features to be a relay